LaKhWaN/finmo-parking-nest/README.md

 - Retrieve slots based on car color or registration number.
 - Get a list of all occupied slots.
 - **Optimized with hashmaps to reduce time complexity to O(1).**
+- Ticket system to track parking duration and calculate bills.

 ## 📋 API Endpoints